 on February 13, 2020

-Interview with Bay Area First Ones Honoree Simone Hill, Diversity, Equity, and Inclusion Lead, Omidyar Network
+Interview with Bay Area First Ones Honoree Simone Hill, Senior Manager of Equity and Belonging, Omidyar Network

 As told to Shane Watson, uAspire Development Manager